nvh95/jest-preview/examples/nextjs/README.md

 This example demonstrates how to use `jest-preview` with `Next.js`, bootstrapped using `create-next-app`.

-⚠️ This example is only meant for Next.js apps using the new [Next.js compiler](https://nextjs.org/docs/advanced-features/compiler) (also called Rust compiler), available from Next.js 12.0.0 onward.
-If you use Next.js version 11 or below, or opt out of the Next.js compiler, please see the `nextjs-babel` example.
+⚠️ This example is meant for Next.js apps using the new [Next.js compiler](https://nextjs.org/docs/advanced-features/compiler) (also called Rust compiler), available from Next.js 12.0.0 onward.
+If you use Next.js version 11 or below, or opt out of the Next.js compiler, please see the [nextjs-babel](/examples/nextjs-babel) example.

 🚧 Next.js's `<Image />` component isn't working with Jest Preview yet.